dataobservatory-eu/sustainability/Climate-Regionalize.md

         climate_mentioned = serious_world_problems_climate_change / mean_w1
         )

-So, we averaged, weighted and adjusted the mentioning of climate change as the world’s most serious, or one of the most serious problems by NUTS regions.
+So, we averaged, weighted, and adjusted the mentioning of climate change as the world’s most serious, or one of the most serious problems by NUTS regions.

 ## Aggregation level

-The problem is that most statistical data is available in for the NUTS regional boundaries according to the `NUTS2016` definition.
+The problem is that most statistical data is available for the NUTS regional boundaries according to the `NUTS2016` definition.
 However, GESIS uses `NUTS2013` regions, so 252 regional codes in the four survey waves are invalid.
 Some data is available only on national level, but it can be projected to regional level, because small countries like Luxembourg have no regional divisions.
-Larger countries like Germany are divided only on state level (`NUTS1`), while small countries are divided on `NUTS3` level.
+Larger countries like Germany are divided only on the state level (`NUTS1`), while small countries are divided to the `NUTS3` level.

 This leads to various problems.
 Many data is available only on `NUTS2` level, in which case `NUTS1` data should be projected to its constituent